 Removing Students from Roster

-To remove a student from your roster, simply click the "Remove" button next to his or her name.
+To remove a student from your roster, simply click the "Remove student" option from the "Student actions" dropdown next to his or her name.
 This function is useful when a student leaves your school, for example.
 A student account with no data will be completely deleted.
 However, if the student has practiced on Front Row at all and has data, this student's account will stay saved in the system (though his or her account will be removed from your roster and reporting pages).
 It is possible to get a student back on your roster and his or her data back on your reports once removed.

 To do this, scroll to the bottom of the page and click the blue text in the bottom right that says "See my removed students."
 You will then see a list of all of the students you have removed.